-ED 13173 FUTURE PERSPECTIVES IN EARLY CHILDHOOD (capstone course) - This course introduces students to current research in the field of Early Childhood Education.
+ED 13173 FUTURE PERSPECTIVES IN EARLY CHILDHOOD - (capstone course) This course introduces students to current research in the field of Early Childhood Education.
 Students will develop a knowledge base of the NAEYC code of conduct through analyzing case studies designed to demonstrate competencies of current research and practice.
 The development of a portfolio will demonstrate the skills related to NAEYC standards.
 This course is only offered in the Spring semester and should be taken in the last spring semester of the A.A.S. degree plan coursework.
 Students will be required to take the early childhood NOCTI assessment during this course.

 ED 23003 INTRODUCTION TO TEACHING - An introductory course designed for those students who plan to teach on the Pre-K-4th grade and Mid-level (4-8 grades).
 The course includes lecture and field-based laboratory experience and is designed to meet the new standards for accreditation established by the National Council for Accreditation of Teacher Education.
 This class includes 30 hours of observation in the public schools.
-Prerequisites: "C" or above in CP02023 Fundamentals of Language or a minimum ACT English 19 and ACT Reading 19; or Accuplacer English 89 and Accuplacer Reading 78 or Next Gen English 252 and Next Gen Reading 252.
-This course is offered in the Fall and Spring semesters.
+Prerequisites: "C" or above in CP02023 Fundamentals of Language or a minimum ACT English 19 and ACT Reading 19; or Accuplacer English 89 and Accuplacer Reading 78 or Next Gen English 252 and Next Gen Reading 252 or "C" or above in EN12003 English Comp I or taken concurrently with CP02052 English Comp I ALP lab.This course is offered in the Fall and Spring semesters.